wbzyl/rack-codehighlighter/README.markdown

     use Rack::Codehighlighter, :coderay

-because the default values are used for options.
+because the default values for options are used.

 ## A simple example with inline template